 The times driven should be as close to the actual times as possible.
 This will be monitored by the Chief Judge.

-Where the speed is faster than allowable, and the skier has not made a perfect pass, he shall have the option of a reride but shall not be scored less than the score obtained on the pass leading to the reride.
-If the skier has an imperfect pass, the boat judge shall determine, by appropriate means, whether the skier wishes to take a rerun.
-If a rerun is to be taken, the boat shall immediately return through the course in an unscored pass; and the rerun shall then follow in the original direction through the course.
-Where the applicable speed is slower than allowable, a rerun shall be mandatory.
+Where the speed is faster than allowable, and the skier has not made a perfect pass, he shall have the option of a re-ride but shall not be scored less than the score obtained on the pass leading to the re-ride.

+If the skier has an imperfect pass, the boat judge shall determine, by appropriate means, whether the skier wishes to take a re-ride.
+If a re-ride is to be taken, the boat shall immediately return through the course in an unscored pass, and the re-ride shall then follow in the original direction through the course.

+Where the applicable speed is slower than allowable, a re-ride shall be mandatory.
 If the pass was not a perfect pass, the skier may not improve his score over that obtained on the slow pass, unless the speed is so slow that it is equal to or below the fast tolerance of the next slower pass.
-If the pass was a perfect pass (score is 6, skier to continue), the skier may choose to proceed to the next pass instead of repeating the pass.
+If the pass was a perfect pass, the skier may choose to proceed to the next pass instead of repeating the pass.
 If the skier then makes a perfect pass, he receives credit for both passes.
-If the pass is missed, he will receive credit for the buoys made as if it were the lower, skipped pass.
+If the pass is missed, he will receive credit for the buoys made as if it were the lower skipped pass.

-In the event a contestant inadvertently receives a speed higher or a rope length shorter than the intended pass, the skier will be given the option of receiving credit for the actual score, accepting credit for the originally requested speed or rope length (assuming a perfect pass), or taking a reride.
-In the event a contestant inadvertently receives a speed slower or a rope length longer than the intended pass, the skier will be given the option of proceeding to the next pass which follows the intended pass (assuming the pass taken was perfect), or taking a reride, or receiving the score for what was actually skied.
+In the event a competitor inadvertently receives a speed higher or a rope length shorter than the intended pass, the skier will be given the option of receiving credit for the actual score, accepting credit for the originally requested speed or rope length (assuming a perfect pass), or taking a re-ride.

-f there are more than two (2) rerides, the skier shall have the option of requesting a five-minute rest before continuing.
-The rest time will not be allowed to affect the skiing order if it is seeded or in the finals of a major tournament.
+In the event a contestant inadvertently receives a speed slower or a rope length longer than the intended pass, the skier will be given the option of proceeding to the next pass which follows the intended pass (assuming the pass taken was perfect), or taking a re-ride, or receiving the score for what was actually skied.
+If there are more than two (2) re-rides, the skier shall have the option of requesting a five-minute rest before continuing.
+The rest time will not be allowed to affect the skiing order if it is seeded or in the finals of a major competition.

-Missed times - if the applicable segment time is missed the skier may accept the highest scores with a good applicable segment time, or receive an optional reride with a protected score equal to the highest score with a good applicable segment time.
-Note if no times are recorded rule 8.02 applies.
+Missed Times - if the applicable segment time is missed the skier may accept the highest scores with a good applicable segment time or receive an optional re-ride with a protected score equal to the highest score with a good applicable segment time.
+Note if no times are recorded rule 12.02 applies.
 Additionally, if the skier has made a complete pass, the skier may opt up at his own risk.